 Sensitive Fields of Research

 For students and scholars conducting research in certain technologically sensitive fields, as listed on the U. S. State Department Technology Alert List (TAL), a security clearance conducted by the U. S. consulate is required before a visa can be issued.
 Although the U. S. Government states that a clearance is supposed to take approximately 21 days, the turn around time can be indefinite.

 Visa Delays at U. S. Consulates

-Under the current political and immigration climate, we recommend that you not make international travel plans without checking with the Office of Intercultural Affairs (OIA).
+Under the current political and immigration climate, we recommend that you not make international travel plans without checking with the Office of Intercultural Affairs (ISSO).
 It is recommended that you only travel outside the United States if you have all documents related to your U. S. immigration status in order.
 A critical document is the U. S. visa stamp in your passport.
 It is important to remember that obtaining a new visa stamp is never guaranteed.
 Now, more than ever, it is possible that you may experience delays at a U. S. embassy or consulate, regardless of your country of citizenship.
 Please contact the U. S. embassy or consulate at which you plan to obtain the visa ahead of time to confirm its hours of operation, application procedures, and to see if any changes in operations have been implemented.
 Visit www.travel.state.gov

 Embassy and Consulate Closures

 For security reasons the Department of State often closes consulates and embassies unexpectedly for indefinite periods of time.
 If you will be traveling and need to apply for a visa overseas check the website of the appropriate consulate/embassy for updates regarding the availability of visa services.
 Visit www.travel.state.gov